htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - This version includes all the updates from :ref:`lts-version-history-2308`.

+- The use of multiple :subcom:`queue` statements in a single submit description file is now deprecated.
+This functionality is planned to be removed during the lifetime of the **V24** feature series.
+  :jira:`2338`

 New Features:

 - In the unlikely event that a shadow exception event happens, the text is